Entity Framework Code First with auto migrations on AppHarbor...and more

 Building the iOS apps

 This is still a work in progress, but we will use LRResty to communicate with the API.
-It’s lightweight and really easy to use, so I advice you to check it out.
+It’s lightweight and easy to use, so I advice you to check it out.

 Update 2016: Today, I would rather advice you to use Alamofire for API calls instead of LRResty.
 Together with AlamofireObjectMapper and Realm, it’s amazing.